When you cast your vote Nov. 4, you'll leave the polls with a piece of creativity crafted by a City School District of Âé¶¹Ó°Òô student.

 On Tuesday, the Âé¶¹Ó°Òô County Legislature unveiled the 2025 winner of the "I Voted" sticker contest and it was Annie Morton, by a landslide!

-The fifth grader at Montessori Magnet school earned 99% of the pulic votes in the third-annual contest run by the Legislature, the National Association for the Advancement of Colored People (NAACP) and the League of Women Voters (LWV) of Âé¶¹Ó°Òô County.
+The fifth-grader at Montessori Magnet school earned 99% of the public votes in the third-annual contest run by the county legislature, the Âé¶¹Ó°Òô NAACP and the League of Women Voters of Âé¶¹Ó°Òô County.

 Morton’s design beautifully combined Nipper, a tulip bed and the city's iconic skyline into one patriotic motif.

-Dozens of designs were submitted by students in grades K-12 from throughout Âé¶¹Ó°Òô County and just ten, which included two other City School District of Âé¶¹Ó°Òô students, were chosen as finalists.
+Dozens of designs were submitted by students in grades K-12 from throughout Âé¶¹Ó°Òô County and just 10, which included two other district students, were chosen as finalists.
 Last year, more than 60,000 stickers were distributed to Âé¶¹Ó°Òô County voters on Election Day.

-Congratulations Annie!
+Congratulations, Annie!